 And if you like what they offer, you can consider their premium offering for additional studies.

-I hope this list of 2024 best language-learning apps will help you out with your goal.
+I hope this list of 2025 best language-learning apps will help you with your goal.
 Do you use any other apps?
 Share your views and questions in the comment section below.

 You don’t seem to have covered (be aware of?) the apps focused on reading exercises, such as LingQ and Beelinguapp.
 Do you have any opinions on them?
 Your reviews are very helpful.